 Graduate School Registration

 Registration is the first step in your study at Weill Cornell Graduate School (WCGS).
 Once registered with WCGS, you will have established your student status and be able to use Weill Cornell's many resources.
-You must be registered each Quarter until you finish your degree or withdraw from the program.
-You do not have to register if you are granted a leave of absence.
-The Office of the Registrar determines student registration status.
+You must be registered each semester until you finish your degree or withdraw from the program.
 In order to be considered a registered student, a student must enroll in at least one course, or enroll in a graduate thesis/dissertation research course.

 You must notify WCGS and the Registrar's Office if you wish to withdraw, take a leave of absence, or otherwise cease to be registered.